shresthagrawal/learnp2p/1/introduction.md

 - and the type of wood for flooring etc.

 In a very similar fashion, if we want to create a Peer to Peer network, we would need to define a lot of things such as
-- the module to use for the transport layer,
+- the ways to communicate between nodes,
-- protocol for content routing,
+- the protocol for content routing,
-- encryption mechanism to secure data transaction etc.
+- the encryption mechanism to secure data, transaction etc.

-**Libp2p's modularity** makes it really easy to do these things. (_I mean really, really easy!_)
+**Libp2p's modularity** makes it really easy to specify these things. (_I mean really, really easy!_)

 With Libp2p, you can do some really amazing things -
 * ***Try and Test*** out different modules for different layers of the network easily without explicitly implimenting every single module from scratch.